ARTICLE

 In Mathura, the anthropomorphic Buddha emerged by the early second century.
 Sculpted from red sandstone in high relief, the Mathura Buddhas seem to be modified versions of yakshas – nature and guardian deities whose sculptures had been produced in the region since the second century BCE – with robes replacing the dhoti and paryataka.
 The Mathura version featured full lips, broad shoulders, a thick neck, a spiral ushnisha and robes rendered with shallow grooves, as though to indicate a thin, translucent fabric.
 A subtle but significant characteristic of the early Mathura Buddhas is their gaze, which is directed at the viewer, unlike the meditative gaze of the Gandhara Buddhas.
 Standing Mathura Buddhas were not shown in contrapposto, suggesting a significantly reduced Greek influence.
 In other respects, such as the frequent appearance of the abhaya mudra, the presence of the urna and the benevolent expression, the Mathura Buddha is very similar to its Gandharan counterpart.

 By the fourth century, when both centres of Buddhist art and most areas with a Buddhist following fell under Gupta rule, the Gandhara and Mathura styles began to merge.
-Buddhas made in the Gupta period are a clear amalgamation of the physical proportions of the Gandhara Buddhas and the drapery of the Mathura style.
+Buddhas made in this period are a clear amalgamation of the physical proportions of the Gandhara Buddhas and the drapery of the Mathura style.
 The ushnisha, for example, was now considered a cranial protrusion covered in a layer of thick curly hair or dried snails, rather than a top knot of curly hair, although visually it remained the same as that of the Gandhara Buddha.

 Over the centuries, the Gupta version spread across Asia as the standard image of the Buddha, with variations occurring from region to region.